The short answer is: No.

-I have absolutely created ceremonies for folks who do identify as Humanists, and they have been more than happy with the results!
+I wouldn’t call my ceremonies Humanist (for all the reasons cited above) but I have absolutely created ceremonies for folks who do identify as Humanists, and they have been more than happy with the results!

 Embracing and reflecting the Humanist experience would be as important to me as any other set of personal beliefs my clients carried.
 Putting individual people and their unique experiences and passions at the heart of every ceremony I create is my job and my joy; with Humanist beliefs so closely aligned with my own it is easy to reflect them in content and in presentation.